Thinking about a Montessori floor bed for your toddler? Believe in the Montessori approach to child rearing?

-Some people start early, and utilize a floor bed for baby.
+Some people start earlier than most, however, and utilize a floor bed for baby.

-Whether you do that, or wait until they’re a little older, there are many benefits of the Montessori method.
+Whether you do that, or wait until they’re a little older, there are many benefits of a Montessori bed.

 In short, a floor bed is thought to allow children to exercise independence and follow their natural cues where sleep hygiene is concerned.